By Jessie Festa. This guide to solo travel destinations contains affiliate links to trusted partners!

 Psst!
 Don’t forget to pin this post for later!

-What Makes A Great Solo Female Travel Destination:
+What Makes A Great Solo Female Travel Destination

+When it comes to how to travel solo successfully, one important consideration is choosing where you’ll go.
 In my opinion, there are a few characteristics that truly make a destination great for women traveling alone.
 These include:

 - Affordable.
 When you’re on your own, there is nobody to split costs with.
 I find it less stressful in places where my dollar stretches farther, or where I can at least find budget-friendly options with some planning.